-I was raised a Catholic in a secular part of the UK, a country with rapidly declining Christianity.
-My mother is a very devout Catholic and my father is non-religious.
-Through my father's passivity and my mother's rigid beliefs, a strict religious homelife was cultivated for my three younger siblings and I. Although Catholicism was not super obtrusive to our childhoods, it was presented as the unquestionable way of life.
-We were brought up with clear versions of right and wrong, and family prayer was quotidian (a family that prays together, stays together).
-On Sundays we'd go to church for mass, and then to my grandparents house, to dissect/gossip about it.
+My mother is very devout Catholic and my father is non-religious.
+Through my father's passivity and my mother's rigid beliefs, a strict religious homelife was cultivated for my three siblings and I. Catholicism was not super obtrusive to our childhoods, but it was presented as the unquestionable way of life.
+We were brought up with clear versions of right and wrong, and family prayer was daily.
+On Sundays we'd go to church, and then to my grandparents house to gossip about it.

 When I was a child, I'd have no reason to doubt God's existence.
-My mother said I should thank Jesus for the day, and at school we coloured him in and sang songs for him.
-I was too young to think much about it, but there wasn't much worth thinking about for someone who'd rather be climbing trees.
-I learnt that not everyone believes in God.
-This too didn't bother me, it was just another thing to learn about the world.
-You can tell a child anything, and they won't dwell on the philosophical implications.
-Unlike adults, a child rightly knows that to dwell on anything is a waste of time.
-This is handy, because the concept of hell would be fucking terrifying.
+At home I thanked Jesus for the day.
+At school I coloured him in and sang songs for him.
+Ideologically, there wasn't much worth thinking about for someone who'd rather be climbing trees.
+Learning that not everyone believes in God didn't bother me.
+You can tell a child anything, and they won't overthink the philosophical implications.
+This is handy, because the concept of hell would have been fucking terrifying.

-You will burn for eternity if you wank into a sock, unless you admit it to a dog-collared man in a box.
-My cynicism is retrospective, or if it did exist at the time it would have been quickly quashed by my mother, who viciously feared non-belief, as an evil to banish from the mind.
-For her children, she bound tightly together faith and duty, to the point that my beliefs were so resolute, they weren't worth thinking about.
-Religion became a something to tolerate rather than to enrich.
-As many millions of children will know, tolerating incredibly long church services requires a handful of coping strategies.
+You will burn for eternity if don't go to church on a Sunday, unless you admit it to a dog-collared man in a box.
+Any cynicism as a child would have been quickly quashed by my mother, who viciously feared non-belief as an evil to banish from the mind.
+She bound tightly together faith and duty, to the point that my beliefs were so unquestionable they weren't worth thinking about.
+Religion became something to tolerate rather than to enrich.
+As many millions will know, getting through lengthy religious services as a child requires a handful of coping strategies.
 Church became a place to be with my own thoughts (mainly football or nsfc lol), but not express them.
-This is how my over-passivity developed.
+I think this is how my over-passivity developed.

 In my life so far, God has not revealed himself to me, and quite frankly, I find the whole thing completely uninteresting.
 If God wants me to change my mind, then it is totally within his power.